solidjs/solid-start/docs/src/routes/tutorials/blog.md

 This isn't a Node file system tutorial, so you'll just have to trust us on that code.
 As mentioned before, you could pull this markdown from a database somewhere (which we will show you in a later tutorial).

-<docs-error>If you did not use the Remix App Server you'll probably need to add an extra ".." on the path.
+<docs-error>If you did not use the solid-start/router App Server you'll probably need to add an extra ".." on the path.
 Also note that you can't deploy this demo anywhere that doesn't have a persistent file system.</docs-error>

 TypeScript is gonna be mad at that code, let's make it happy.